 - And now in Black and White versions, in double and triple battles, using two of the Pledge moves in a certain order will produce new results, such as using Water Pledge followed by Fire Pledge creating a rainbow which basically grants you the Serene Grace ability for four turns.
 Beat Up has also been altered to only use the Pokemon's base attack stat.

 - Raidou Kuzunoha vs. The Soulless Army has Combination Arts.
 Leveling up Raidou's familiars will usually cause them to learn a special combo, and effects range from nullifying (or even better, absorbing) elements for a period of time, super-charged shots or strikes from Raidou's gun or katana, to attacks that decimate every enemy on-screen.

-- Strange Journey has a variant: whenever one of your monsters hits an enemy's weakness, every other monster of the same alignment (Law, Neutral or Chaos) will pile up some extra Almighty-type damage.
+- Shin Megami Tensei: Strange Journey has a variant: whenever one of your monsters hits an enemy's weakness, every other monster of the same alignment (Law, Neutral or Chaos) will pile up some extra Almighty-type damage.

-- Shin Megami Tensei:Imagine Has build up charge over battles to allow combination attacks between your owned demons.
+- Shin Megami Tensei IMAGINE has build up charge over battles to allow combination attacks between your owned demons.
 The type of attack depends on the demon types.
-So comboing jack frost in grham will be the same attack as pixie and grham as pixie and jack frost are both fairies. these are usually more useful than individual attacks
+So comboing a Jack Frost and a Grham will give you the same attack as comboing a Pixie and a Grham as Pixie and Jack Frost are both Fairy demons.
+These are usually more useful than individual attacks.

 - Used in Wild ARMs 4 and Wild ARMs 5.
 In 4, there were four party members that were always all used at once, and there was a combo for every possible combination of two and three characters, plus a secret one for the whole party.
 In 5, there are six party members, of which you can use three at any given time, and there's a combo for each possible pair.